-Our Stewards: Bob, Chris, and Denise, live on Sacred Earth land and are available to give guided tours of the burial ground (with sufficient notice, please).
-Call 206-383-3285 to schedule a visit and choose your site.
+Our Stewards: Bob and Chris live next to Ekone Ranch and are available to give guided tours of the burial ground (with sufficient notice, please).
+Call 206-383-3285 to schedule a visit or to come out and choose your site.

 Our cemetery manager, Jodie, complements her home at White Eagle with her home outside La Conner in the Skagit Valley, and is available to make house calls throughout the pacific northwest, to talk through arrangements in person and speak to groups about natural burial.
 Get in touch with her at firstname.lastname@example.org, or leave a voicemail at 206-383-3285

-White Eagle is nested, so to speak, at Ekone Ranch.
-Both the Ranch and the Foundation are the manifestation of Ray Mitchell, a hard working, Earth loving, horse-whispering, community building, teacher, leader and visionary who died in 2008 and became our first burial.
+White Eagle Memorial Preserve at Ekone Ranch is a 20 acre green burial ground, out toward Rock Creek Canyon, about a mile past the Ekone Ranch valley.
+Both Ekone Ranch and Sacred Earth Foundation are the manifestation of Ray Mitchell, a hard working, Earth loving, horse-whispering, community-building teacher, leader and visionary who died in 2008 and became our first burial.
 Ray gave 30 years of devotion to protecting these wild surroundings and was able to secure this land in perpetuity.
 We offer green burials as another means to continue to share this land in community.